SkyLined/Kill/README.md

 Kill will attempt to open the process for the given process id in order to kill it.
-If that fails in a way that indicate that no process is running with that id, it assumes that the process was already terminated and returns success:
+If that fails in a way that indicate that no process is running with that id, it assumes that the process was already terminated:

     H:\dev\Kill\bin>Kill_x64.exe --pids 1000 1002
     * Killing process with id 1000
-    * Process 9999 no longer exists.
+    * Process 9999 does not exist.
     * Killing process with id 1002
-    * Process 9999 no longer exists.
+    * Process 9999 does not exist.

 If a process does not terminate within 1 second of terminating it, Kill will return an error: